 Casein is a protein, still derived from dairy like whey, that is digested slowly by your body.
 While that characteristic lessens its effectiveness as a post-workout recovery supplement, it is much more effective as a small meal boost throughout the day.
 The fact that casein is worked through slowly by your body means that it suppresses your appetite longer and keeps a low volume, but constant feed of protein to your body over a longer period of time than rapidly absorbed proteins.

 These properties make casein a popular option for busy professionals, and also for a before-bed supplement for those trying to pack on muscle mass.
 A few scoops of casein before bed ensures your muscles are fed throughout the night.
 With that said, I wouldn’t say stick with casein and ignore whey altogether.
 If you want the best protein powder for diabetics, a whey isolate will likely still be the type of choice.
 Casein is a good addition to whey, but not a replacement.

 Soy protein, as you might have guessed, is protein derived from the soybean plant.
-Soy protein comes in powders as whey does, but it isn’t quite as rapidly by the body.
-Soy protein has long been shrouded in mystery and claims of unhealthiness.
-Soy protein contains phytoestrogens, which can increase estrogen levels in men and women, which increase the risk of certain cancers in both.
+It comes in powders as whey does, but it isn’t quite as rapidly by the body.
+Soy has long been shrouded in mystery and claims of unhealthiness.
+Soy contains phytoestrogens, which can increase estrogen levels in men and women, which increase the risk of certain cancers in both.
 However, in a recent study by the American College of Sports Medicine, these effects have shown to be extremely minimal.